DataDog/documentation/content/en/administrators_guide/plan.md

 ## Additional resources

-You've achieved some important wins and adopted best practices with APM, RUM, Synthetic Monitoring and Logs.
+You've achieved some important wins and adopted best practices with APM, RUM, Synthetic Monitoring and Log Management.
 Some additional resources that are important when planning your installation phase are outlined below.

 ### Live processes